Sonins/Airflow-DiscordBotOperator/README.md

 # Airflow-DiscordBotOperator
 Airflow discord bot operator using airflow connection.
+It doesn't work yet, still working on..